 Festivals and events

-Some of them organise annual walking festivals too, wonderfully intimate affairs showcasing the best of the North York Moors.
+Why not sign up to a walk at one of these annual walking festivals, wonderfully intimate affairs showcasing the best of the North York Moors.
 They're a great way to experience the spectacular scenery and meet like-minded souls.

 Join us over the Spring Bank Holiday weekend for the return of our exciting walking festival!
-Come and join us and enjoy a great programme of over 10 guided themed walks in some very special places as we celebrate the 50th anniversary of the Cleveland Way National Trail.
+Come and join us and enjoy a great programme of guided themed walks in some very special places.

 A little further afield, the Yorkshire Wolds Walking & Outdoors Festival is held over nine days every September, offering a mix of walking, cycling and riding tasters.